mattpetrie/React-Node-Project-Seed/README.md

 # React + Node Boilerplate

-This repo serves as a demo app for my current favorite stack for building client-side Single Page Applications backed by a JSON API.
+This repo serves as a demo app for my current favorite stack for rapidly building client-side Single Page Applications backed by a JSON API.
 It also provides a boilerplate for starting other React + Node projects.
 The technologies used represent my current views on the ideal stack for developing single page applications, but are subject to future change as I discover new tools that fulfill roles even better.

 ## Installation Guide